15 Vegetables To Grow In A Container Around The Yard

 8) GROWING EGGPLANT IN A CONTAINER

-An ideal container that has the capacity to hold up to 5 inches depth of soil mix can be used for growing eggplant.
+An ideal container that has the capacity to hold up to 5 inches of soil mix can be used for growing eggplant.
 However, without sticks to support the plant it will not be able to hold the plant vegetables in the container, so always keep that in mind.

 9) RADISHES IN CONTAINER